-They’ll be encouraged to explore their interests, and discover how far their passions can take them in their education and life journey.
+Tech Schools encourage students to explore their interests, and discover how far their passions can take them in education and life.

-Each Tech School’s unique education program will complement the area’s existing education provision and training pathways, and will focus on these three areas:
+Each Tech School's unique education program complements the area's existing education provision and training pathways.

 STEM: preparing students for a changing world

-Tech School programs will place a strong emphasis on STEM and some of the great careers these sectors offer.
+Tech School programs and partnerships with industry expose students to some of the great careers these sectors offer.
 They will make STEM accessible and exciting, giving students practical experience and confidence.

 Strengthening employability skills

 Tech Schools will focus on building students’ interpersonal and creative skills.
 Students will develop the ability to grasp new ideas quickly and move smoothly between industries - and even occupations.This means enhancing their employability skills such as:

 Each Tech School is unique and focuses on a particular industry sector.
 Tech Schools work with industry representatives to ensure its programs and technology are relevant.

 The Tech Schools equip students with skills in local sectors expected to provide strong growth:

 - medical technology and pharmaceuticals